knightsUCF/Plantopia/README.md

   - as the basic mechanisms of the game are finished we can create an optimization pipeline mechanism like in Factorio, especially when we get to the automation stage of the game

+  - a very nice menu (HUD)

+  - modeling the island or ground, along with character, and menu will be the most important that will be first judged by people